Fact Sheet: Hospital Price Transparency

 - Hospitals are working to provide the most accurate estimates for what a patient may need to pay.
 In response to the growing desire from patients for digital tools to support their health care, many hospitals and health systems have embraced new technologies that enable patients to obtain tailored out-of-pocket cost estimates through online tools.

 - While hospitals are working to comply with the requirement to post machine-readable files, the nature of hospital pricing and rate negotiations does not translate easily into a single, fixed rate per service.
-Hospitals’ contracts with health plans are complex and the actual rate that may apply to a service (or bundle of services) can vary dramatically based on a patient’s specific scenario (e.g., how many services are being delivered during an episode of care or how sick is the patient).
-In addition, there is almost no way for a patient to use the machine-readable files to calculate the cost of any episode of care in which more than one item or service is provided.
-Not all of a patient’s required services may be known at the time of treatment scheduling.
-Subsequently, the patient’s health insurer may cover only a portion of the services and/or bundle some of the services in ways that do not simply “add up” to all the underlying negotiated rates.
-Finally, in most instances, the patient will only owe a portion of the final negotiated amount due to their health plan’s cost-sharing rules.
+Hospitals’ contracts with health plans are complex, and the actual rate that may apply to a service (or bundle of services) can vary dramatically based on a patient’s specific scenario (e.g., how many services are delivered during an episode of care or how ill the patient is).
+In addition, in most instances, the patient will only owe a portion of the final negotiated amount due to their health plan’s cost-sharing rules.

-- Price transparency tools require large investments of staff time and hospital resources.
+- Price transparency tools require large investments in staff time and hospital resources.
 Hospitals’ commitment to compliance is led by their desire to provide the most accessible and useful information to patients.
-To do this requires extensive investments of personnel and finances, which have been impacted over the last few years by the COVID-19 pandemic.
-Price transparency tools, including patient-specific cost estimator tools and the machine-readable files, require the adoption of new technologies that can pull relevant data from multiple sources and present it to patients in the most easy-to-navigate manner.
+This requires extensive investment in personnel and finances.
+Price transparency tools, including patient-specific cost estimator tools and machine-readable files, require the adoption of new technologies that can pull relevant data from multiple sources and present it to patients in the easiest-to-navigate manner.
 With respect to the machine-readable files, the resulting output can often be too large to be housed on existing hospital websites, and the data must be refreshed frequently.
-In addition, these requirements went into effect at the height of the COVID-19 pandemic, which delayed some hospitals’ efforts as they had to prioritize responding to COVID-19 surges and vaccine administration.

 - CMS has been working closely with hospitals on compliance.
-CMS began auditing hospital compliance with the Hospital Price Transparency Rule as early as spring of 2021 and to-date has reviewed more than 835 hospitals’ websites.
-Despite engaging many hospitals on these policies, the agency has only issued two fines for non-compliance.
+CMS began auditing hospital compliance with the Hospital Price Transparency Rule as early as the spring of 2021, and to date has reviewed thousands of hospitals’ machine-readable files and shoppable service tools.
+As of May 2025, the agency has only issued twenty-seven fines for non-compliance.
 Hospitals and health systems report that the agency has worked with them to understand the contractual complexities and navigate the regulatory guidance to identify and resolve any compliance issues.

-- Third party “compliance” reports miss the mark.
+- Third-party “compliance” reports miss the mark.
 Some third parties continue to issue reports mischaracterizing whether hospitals are complying with the Hospital Price Transparency Rule.
-These reports fail to acknowledge CMS’ requirements, such as how to fill in an individual negotiated rate when such a rate does not exist due to patient services being bundled and billed together.
-In this instance, CMS has said a blank cell would be appropriate since there is no negotiated rate to include.
-Despite this, some outside groups still count any file with blank cells as “noncompliant.”
-This fundamental misrepresentation of the rules has only served to advance misinformation and confusion on the issue and distract from genuine productive discussions and efforts around what patients want in terms of transparency data and how best to provide that information.
+These reports fail to align their compliance assessment with CMS’ requirements.
+This misrepresentation of the requirements has only served to advance misinformation and confusion on the issue and distract from genuine, productive discussions and efforts around what patients want in terms of transparent data and how best to provide that information.

 Recommendations

-- Continue to convene patients, providers and payers to seek input on how to make federal price transparency policies as patient-centered as possible; and
+- Continue to convene patients, providers and payers to seek input on how to make federal price transparency policies as patient-centered as possible.

 - Refrain from advancing additional legislation or regulations that may further confuse or complicate providers’ ability to provide meaningful price estimates while adding unnecessary costs to the health care system.